MatthewErvinChasco/SU-Generator/README.md

 *SO_Generator.mlx*:
 This code generates the generator matrices for the special orthogonal groups SO(N).
 The user specifies the order and whether or not the signs between generators alternate.

-*makeQuaternions.mlx*:
-This code generates unit quaternions in terms of the Dirac matrices.

-*makeOctonions.mlx*:
-This code generates unit octonions in terms of the Dirac matrices, in the Cayley-Dickson construction.

-*quaternionProduct.mlx*:
-This code computes the direct product of two quaternions.
-This also gives the dot product and cross product between the 3D components of the vectors.

-*octonionProduct.mlx*:
-This code computes the direct product of two octonions.
-This also gives the dot product and cross product between the 7D components of the vectors.

 This code contains functions that use the MATLAB® Symbolic Math Toolbox™.
 The file *Example.mlx* is provided as a guide of use.